Akanksha321/NamedEntityRecognition/README.md

                             4. LabelledDataNER.csv <- Labelled each entities manually.

     │   ├── notebooks        <- contains ipnyb files with results to  get a quick glance.
                             1. BiLSTM_CRF_NER.py        <- Model for predicting tags.
+                            2. classificationreport.png <- Snip of classification report and F1 score
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io